 Simple English definitions for legal terms

-Read a random definition: borough
+Read a random definition: liberty of contract

 A casebook is a book that has stories about real-life situations that teach us something.
 It also has questions and explanations to help us understand better.
 It is used to help people learn about a specific topic.
 It is like a teacher who tells stories to help us learn.